cameronhill1/Skill-of-Living/recs.md

 - **Why We Sleep, Walker** -

+- **Foundation Training (app)** - their membership site is possibly the best $15/month you'll ever spend.
+Profound for improving posture, healing yourself from back pain, and steadily repatterning trauma.
+A great way to start the morning.
+They have a 14-week periodized introductory course, put together by the master himself, Dr. Eric Goodman.

 ### Relationships

 - **Way of the Superior Man, Deida** -

 - **The Power of Vulnerability? / TED Talks, Brown** -

+- **Lying, Harris** -

 - **Models, Manson** -